godotengine/godot-docs/community/contributing/pr_workflow.rst

 issue tracker and PR system.

-The Git version control system is the tool used to keep track of successive edits to the source code - to contibute efficiently to Godot, learning the basics of the Git command line is *highly* recommended.
+The Git version control system is the tool used to keep track of successive edits to the source code - to contribute efficiently to Godot, learning the basics of the Git command line is *highly* recommended.
 There exist some graphical interfaces for Git, but they usually encourage users to take bad habits regarding the Git and PR workflow, and we therefore recommend not to